CGRP Treatments: No Happy Ending Yet

 “My only issue is that I’m now getting a lump and bruising at the injection site that lasts for days.”

-“I recommend icing the injection site for 15 minutes prior to the injection.”
+“I recommend icing the injection site for 15 minutes before the injection.”

 What side effects were experienced?